wcstombs(3) Library Functions Manual wcstombs(3)

 wcstombs - convert a wide-character string to a multibyte string

-If dest is not a NULL pointer, the wcstombs() function converts the wide- character string src to a multibyte string starting at dest.
+If dest is not NULL, the wcstombs() function converts the wide- character string src to a multibyte string starting at dest.
 At most n bytes are written to dest.
-The conversion starts in the initial state.
-The conversion can stop for three reasons: 1.
-A wide character has been encountered that can not be represented as a multibyte sequence (according to the current locale).
-In this case (size_t) -1 is returned.
-2. The length limit forces a stop.
-In this case the number of bytes written to dest is returned, but the shift state at this point is lost.
-3. The wide-character string has been completely converted, including the terminating null wide character (L'\0').
-In this case the conversion ends in the initial state.
+The sequence of characters placed in dest begins in the initial shift state.
+The conversion can stop for three reasons: • A wide character has been encountered that can not be represented as a multibyte sequence (according to the current locale).
+In this case, (size_t) -1 is returned. • The length limit forces a stop.
+In this case, the number of bytes written to dest is returned, but the shift state at this point is lost. • The wide-character string has been completely converted, including the terminating null wide character (L'\0').
+In this case, the conversion ends in the initial shift state.
 The number of bytes written to dest, excluding the terminating null byte ('\0'), is returned.
 The programmer must ensure that there is room for at least n bytes at dest.
-If dest is NULL, n is ignored, and the conversion proceeds as above, except that the converted bytes are not written out to memory, and that no length limit exists.
-In order to avoid the case 2 above, the programmer should make sure n is greater or equal to wcstombs(NULL,src,0)+1.
+If dest is NULL, n is ignored, and the conversion proceeds as above, except that the converted bytes are not written out to memory, and no length limit exists.
+In order to avoid the case 2 above, the programmer should make sure n is greater than or equal to wcstombs(NULL,src,0)+1.

 The wcstombs() function returns the number of bytes that make up the converted part of a multibyte sequence, not including the terminating null byte.
 If a wide character was encountered which could not be converted, (size_t) -1 is returned.